 One should firmly fix a bee house so that it does not swing or sway in the wind, so you should not hang it from a branch.
 If possible, find a spot that has some protection from the rain.
 Endless winter wet, not cold, is their enemy.

 🐝 Will any Bee Hotel do?

-In the light of public concern about sudden bee declines as reported in the media, many horticultural suppliers are now offering commercially made wooden bee houses (also called condos or bee traps).
+In light of public concern about sudden bee declines, as reported in the media, many horticultural suppliers are now offering commercially made wooden bee houses (also called condos or bee traps).
 Sadly many of them are inadequate for several possible reasons:

 - Many bee hotels are ornamental rather than functional, designed to appeal to human aesthetics more than being beneficial to solitary bees.

 - They offer insufficient protection from wet weather.
 Rain floods the chambers, drowning the occupants.

 - The holes are too large because they are made abroad to cater to species that do not live in our country.

 - Tunnels have splinters inside.
 Bees will avoid those to prevent damage to their wings.